 We all like to give our pets treats.
-And our pets really enjoy them, but treats are filled with lots of carbs and other fillers, which can add to daily calories.
+And our pets enjoy them, but treats have lots of carbs and other fillers, which can add to daily calories.

-However the bottom line is- we can absolutely give treats to dog.
+However, the bottom line is- we can give treats to dog.

 Follow these tips below:

 - no more than 10% of their daily food intake,

 - stick to lover calory treats like veggies